-2011 Broadway answers the door to The Book of Mormon—from "South Park" creators Trey Parker and Matt Stone and Avenue Q co-creator Robert Lopez—when the irreverent musical officially opens at the Eugene O'Neill Theatre.
+2011 Broadway answers the door to The Book of Mormon—from South Park creators Trey Parker and Matt Stone and Avenue Q co-creator Robert Lopez—when the irreverent musical opens at the Eugene O'Neill Theatre.
 Josh Gad and Andrew Rannells star as an unlikely pair of Mormon missionaries who venture from Salt Lake City to AIDS-ravaged Uganda in the hopes of converting villagers with the story of Joseph Smith and the founding of the Mormon Church.
-The production will win nine Tony Awards, including Best Musical.
+The production wins nine Tony Awards, including Best Musical.

 2011 Lanford Wilson, a playwright who emerged out of the scrappy Off-Off-Broadway scene to compose humane, lyrical dramas of American life that played on Broadway and in theatres around the world, dies at age 73.
-His plays included Lemon Sky, The Hot l Baltimore, Fifth of July, Talley's Folly and Burn This.
+His plays included Lemon Sky, The Hot l Baltimore, Fifth of July, Talley's Folly, and Burn This.

 2014 Terrence McNally's Mothers and Sons opens on Broadway at the John Golden Theatre.
 Tyne Daly stars as a mother who pays a surprise visit to her late son’s ex-partner, who is now married to another man and has a young son.

 2016 Carmen Cusack makes her Broadway debut in Bright Star.
 Steve Martin and Edie Brickell wrote the original musical about a literary editor whose relationship with a young soldier inspires her to confront her past.
 It runs for 109 performances at the Cort Theatre.

 Watch Carmen Cusack sing "At Long Last" from Bright Star at a 2016 reunion concert: